Midnight Mass with NYC Kids: Family-Friendly Christmas Eve Services

 12 West 12th Street at Fifth Avenue

-Like St. John and Trinity, the First Presbyterian Church has a 5pm service specifically for families led by its Children’s Music Ministry, followed by carols and a reading of the Christmas story.
+Like St. John and Trinity, the First Presbyterian Church has a family service led by its Children’s Music Ministry at 5pm.
 However, the staff stresses that infants and toddlers are welcome at the 11pm Candlelight Service.
+(Organ and violin recital begins at 10:30pm.)
 For families interested in checking out the congregation at another time, First Presbyterian also offers babysitting during its regular Sunday morning services.

 Saint Jean Baptiste Catholic Church – Upper East Side